 I thought I'd expand on the Adaptive Market Hypothesis (AMH) I referred to in a previous post asking if technical analysis works.
 AMH is a new, competing hypothesis to the Efficient Market Hypothesis (EMH).
 EMH, I think, is best summarized in an old joke:

 Two finance professors walking down the street.
-One spots a $100 bill lying on the pavement and points this out to his colleague, who says, "That cannot be a $100 bill or someone would have already picked it up."
+One spots a 100 USD bill lying on the pavement and points this out to his colleague, who says, "That can not be a 100 USD bill or someone would have already picked it up.”
 And so they continue walking.

 The AMH version of the joke might add on the following line:

-A quantum physics student picks up the $100 bill, invests it in a quantitative trading algorithm he's been working on and turns it into $1 Million in 10 years.
+A quantum physics student picks up the 100 USD bill, invests it in a quantitative trading algorithm he's been working on and turns it into $1 Million in 10 years.

 The jist of the argument is this: EMH says excess markets profits are not to be found; AMH says they are.
 Andrew Lo coined the term Adaptive Market Hypothesis in his paper just two years ago in 2004, but the basis for it extends back through many studies that attacked the EMH.
 Adaptive markets were being described before Lo as well.